gyulanemeth/bluefox.email/docs/email-theme-settings/templates.md

 Templates can be fully customized in the editor using:

 - **Drag and drop blocks and additional elements** to assemble the email layout.
-- **Variables** – Use predefined design variables for consistency.
+- **Email theme basics** – Use predefined email theme basics for consistency.
 - **Content customization** – Adjust text, images, buttons, and more.

 ## Conclusion

 Templates provide a structured way to build and manage email designs efficiently.
-By utilizing blocks, additional elements, and variables, templates enable users to create highly customizable emails tailored to different use cases.
+By utilizing blocks, additional elements, and email theme basics, templates enable users to create highly customizable emails tailored to different use cases.
 The ability to categorize templates and assign them predefined roles within projects ensures seamless email automation and campaign execution.